Introduction

 Unlicensed or unauthorized individuals are not legally permitted to offer advice, sell policies, or manage insurance portfolios.
 Allowing such a candidate to interact with customers can lead to:

-This kind of exposure not only harms customers, it can also lead to regulatory investigations and civil lawsuits against the company.
+This kind of exposure not only harms customers but can also lead to regulatory investigations and civil lawsuits against the company.

 Internal Compliance Breakdown